ria-ee/X-Road-tests/WORKFLOW.md

 ## 9 Bug fixes

-The Partner who created the version is main responsible of fixing the problem.
+The Partner who created the latest version is main responsible of fixing the problem.